gmmorris/gmmorris.github.io/_posts/2019-02-13-a-night-as-primary-at-unruly.md

 _**Sites Details aren't fresh on one of our United States Ad Exchanges**_, the alert notifies me.
 To understand what this means you need a basic understanding of what we do and how our system is architected.

 At *[Unruly](https://unruly.co)* we work in the online video advertising space and my team is in charge of our *Supply Side Platform*.
-What that means is that we maintain the system that auctions off space on publishers' websites to the highest bidder, enableing Advertisers the opportunity to use that space.
+What that means is that we maintain the system that auctions off space on publishers' websites to the highest bidder, enabling Advertisers the opportunity to use that space.
 The *Ad Exchange*, one of the services in this platform, runs the actual auction, meaning that it reaches out to bidders around the world, declares a winner based on various auction mechanics and hands off the winning bid to the advertising space.

 The **Sites Details** is a list of all the Publisher sites we could potentially serve ads on, and it is provided to each of our *Ad Exchanges* via an automated process which ensures this list is kept up to date.
 </section>